Hamiltonian Neural PDE Solvers through Functional Approximation: Conclusion

 \section{Conclusion}

+\paragraph{Limitations} Despite an interesting theoretical basis and its novelty, Hamiltonian Neural Solvers have limitations that we hope future work can address.
+Firstly, the theory for nonlinear functionals is underdeveloped.
+There is also additional overhead during inference to backpropagate through the network and evaluate the linear operator \(\mathcal{J}\).
+Scalability is also a concern due to the reliance on numerical quadratures.
+This increase in runtime is quantified in Appendix \ref{app:timing}

+Additionally, implementing \(\mathcal{J}\) without a neural operator may require care to avoid numerical errors; this is further discussed in Appendix \ref{app:numerical}.
+Furthermore, HNS is only applicable to Hamiltonian systems; this would exclude systems with dissipation, although modifications exist to extend Hamiltonian mechanics to non-conservative systems \cite{sosanya2022dissipativehamiltonianneuralnetworks, hh_decomp, Sanders_DeVoria_Washuta_Elamin_Skenes_Berlinghieri_2024, Figotin_2007_dissipative}.
+Even for conservative PDEs, implementing a Hamiltonian structure is not as straightforward as training a neural solver with next-step prediction.
+Lastly, while not a limitation, an interesting observation is that introducing a loss on \(\mathcal{H}[\mathbf{u}^t] - \mathcal{H}[\mathbf{u}_\theta^t]\) harms HNS performance; we hypothesize that since the Hamiltonian is conserved over time, learning the identity mapping is the easiest way to minimize this error and thus degrades model training.

-In this work, we have proposed a novel method for learning function to scalar mappings, enabling the extension of Hamiltonian mechanics to neural PDE surrogates.
-We demonstrate that neural functionals are able to implicitly learn functional derivatives, as well as achieve good performance on predicting 1D and 2D PDE solutions.
-In addition, Hamiltonian Neural Functionals have good capabilities in conserving energy-like quantities, enabling it to generalize to certain out-of-distribution inputs, such as a longer time horizon or unseen initial conditions.
-We hope that future work can continue to improve neural functionals as well as take advantage of functional approximation in new and insightful applications.
+\paragraph{Outlook} In this work, we have proposed a novel method for designing neural PDE solvers that respect conservation laws.
+We verify that kernel integrals are able to implicitly learn functional derivatives, as well as propose parametrization using neural fields.
+Using the resulting architecture in a Hamiltonian framework allows stable and energy-conserving predictions of 1D and 2D PDEs.
+These capabilities enable Hamiltonian Neural Solvers to generalize to certain out-of-distribution inputs, such as a longer time horizon or unseen initial conditions.

+While learning functions and operators are dominant paradigms, approximating functionals may also have interesting uses.
+Functionals provide concise descriptions of physical systems by integrating physical variables, such as describing the energy of a molecule or the drag of an airfoil.
+Although concise, functional derivatives are often more relevant and can contain dynamical information or perhaps be used for optimization.
+We hope that future work can continue to improve functional approximators as well as take advantage of these models in new and insightful applications.

 \begin{ack} We would like to thank Dr. Amit Acharya for his insightful discussions and help in conceptualizing this work. \end{ack}